juanf9224/ArithmeticApp/README.md

 LoanPro is an arithmetic calculator app that allows you to perform simple mathematical operations as well as generate random strings in a simple but intuitive ui

+# Stack

+- RTK Query to handle all api communications with the server
+- Redux toolkit slices to handle state management globally
+- React Hook Form to handle forms
+- Material UI for styling of the app
+- Jest for unit testing

 # How to install